cbecquart/ICSpyLab/README.md

 ## Testing

-Optional R-based comparisons are excluded from the default CI workflow due to external dependencies.
+The default CI workflow executes the full testing suite on Linux and macOS, including validation against the reference R implementation.

+On Windows, the CI workflow runs the Python test suite only, without the R-based comparison tests, due to platform-specific constraints in the testing environment.

 ## Citation